-I use the SiteGround GrowBig hosting plan to host a number of WordPress sites, and I think it is the best plan currently available from any hosting provider.
+I use the SiteGround GrowBig hosting plan to host a number of WordPress sites, and I think it is the best shared-hosting plan currently available from any hosting provider.

 SiteGround offers three shared hosting plans: